Ranger

 Superiority Dice

 Once per attack, you can roll one Superiority Die and use the result as extra damage to one creature you hit with an attack.
-Optionally you can use the Superiority Die to either enhance or fuel Combat Maneuvers.
+Optionally, you can use the Superiority Die to either enhance or fuel Combat Maneuvers.

-Trackers’s Mark (2nd Level)
+Trackers Tricks (2nd Level)

-You are adept at focusing on a single foe.
-You know the Hunter’s Mark spell and can cast it through non magical means.
-You can cast it a number of times equal to your Wisdom modifier (minimum of once) without expending a Superiority die, and you regain all expended uses of this ability when you finish a Long Rest.
+| 2nd | Hunters mark | You are adept at focusing on a single foe.
+You can cast it a number of times equal to your Proficiency bonus without expending a Superiority die, and you regain all expended uses of this ability when you finish a Long Rest. |

 Roving (6th Level)